abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 specific partition is imported.
 This enables finding all effectively needed dependencies.

-The C++ language should provide a concise and easy way to explicitly express the minimally required dependencies in the source code.
+The C++ language currently lacks a concise and easy to use alternative for explicitly expressing the minimally required dependencies on partitions.

 (last edited 2026-04-20)